Sunday, September 17

 The Golden Hall is quite amazing, with golden mosaics decorating most walls,.
 They are incredibly detailed and feature many historical events.
 Beautiful chandeliers and mirrors really make the room sparkle!
 This hall can support 700 seated people for state affairs.

 Back in the bus, our guide provides some general information on Sweden.
 It is the 5th largest country in Europe.
-70% of it is forests and most people live in the south.
+70% of it is forested and most people live in the south.
 Sweden was initially very poor which is why 1.5 million immigrants left, mainly for the US and Canada.

 It improved greatly beginning in the 1950's.
 It introduced social programs to help everyone - medical care and higher education, for example, are free.
 Later we learn that the tax rate is 47% but on a sliding scale.
 Affordable housing continues to be an issue.
 Houseboats are an interesting alternative housing solution, as there is an abundance of water.